vanderlee/limitslider/README.md

 By default, the title will simply contain the current position number.

-Alternatively, you can set a function which will receive the current position as it's first (and only) argument.
+Alternatively, you can set a function which will receive the current position as it's first argument and the 0-based index of the handle as the second argument.
 The function should return a string.

 ### **values** (default: `[]`)
 Array or values for the positions of the sliders.
 The number of items in the